Hydepwns/rex_termbox/README.md

 ```

 The Hex package bundles a compatible version of termbox.
 There are some compile
-hooks to automatically build and link a local copy of `ltermbox` for your
+hooks to automatically build and link a local copy of `termbox` for your
 application.
-This should happen the first time you build ExTermbox (e.g., via
+This should happen the first time you build :rrex_termbox (e.g., via
 `mix deps.compile`).

 So far the build has been tested on macOS and a few Linux distros.
 Please add